MatthewBacalakis/Auth0Sample/readme.md

       scope: 'openid'
     });
 ```
 2. This example adds an app.constants.es6 file that includes a constant defining the url to our mock api service.
-If you are running the api at a different url it should be entered here.
+If you are running the api at a url other then the default it should be entered here.
 3. This sample is dependent on several packages (see index.html).
 To download them run npm install from a command prompt in the App folder.
 	```
 	npm install